Cyber Insurance Advisory

 In recent years, there has been an increase in cyber-attacks on small and large-scale businesses.
 For instance, in 2011, hackers breached Sony’s PlayStation network, and personally identifiable information of 77 million user accounts became exposed.
 Due to this breach, Sony incurred over $171 million costs.

-Cybersecurity insurance protects your business against the legal costs and expenses involved in incidents related to cybercrimes.
-It is designed to reduce business loss from several cyber incidents such as data breaches, network damage, and business interruption.
+Cyber insurance is one of the most common business insurance areas that protects your business against the legal costs and expenses involved in incidents related to cybercrimes.
+It is designed to reduce business loss from various cyber incidents such as data breaches, network damage, cyber threats, and business interruption.

-Strong cybersecurity insurance can help a business reduce cyberattack by adopting preventative measures and engaging in best practices.
+Strong cyber insurance can help a business reduce cyberattack by adopting preventative measures and engaging in best practices.

 These are fraudulent online schemes that take advantage of innocent and unsuspecting businesses.
 These scams can include money scams, prize scams, investment scams, threat scams, identity theft, extortion scams, etc.